Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 ![sketch check](/images/m2bArduino11.png)

 11.)
-In the serial monitor, on the bottom right, make sure ìnewline onlyî is chosen.
-Then type ìONî into the input box on the top, hit ìSENDî and ensure the onboard LED lights up.
-Type ìOFFî and hit SEND and make sure the LED turns back off
+In the serial monitor, on the bottom right, make sure ‚Äúnewline only‚Äù is chosen.
+Then type ‚ÄúON‚Äù into the input box on the top, hit ‚ÄúSEND‚Äù and ensure the onboard LED lights up.
+Type ‚ÄúOFF‚Äù and hit SEND and make sure the LED turns back off

 12.)
-Congratulations, youíve built and programmed your sensor.
+Congratulations, you‚Äôve built and programmed your sensor.
 For more information on the DHT22 sensor see the adafruit website:  https://learn.adafruit.com/dht/overview

 #### Step 2 - Gathering IDs, Keys, and Connection Strings

 Before we can connect the device to the Azure RM-PCS, we need to let the solution know about the device (so we can authenticate).

 1. Navigate to your RM-PCS solution   (https://\[solutionname\].azurewebsites.net)
-2. On the bottom left corner, click the ìAdd a deviceî button
+2. On the bottom left corner, click the ‚ÄúAdd a device‚Äù button

-3. Click Add New under ìCustom Deviceî
+3. Click Add New under ‚ÄúCustom Device‚Äù
-4. On the next screen, change the radio buttons to ìlet me define my own Device IDî, and pick a deviceID for your device
+4. On the next screen, change the radio buttons to ‚Äúlet me define my own Device ID‚Äù, and pick a deviceID for your device
  ![Custom Device](/images/m2AddDevice.png)
 5. Click Create
 6. Your device is now added to the RM-PCS.
 Copy the three parameters displayed on this page, Device ID, IoTHub Hostname, and Device Key.
 Paste them into notepad, as we will need them later on